sgvlug/website/content/posts/2010-11-11-november-2010-meeting.md

----
 layout: post
-title: "November 2010 Meeting"
+Title: "November 2010 Meeting"
 description: ""
-category: meetings
+Category: meetings
 tags: [meeting]
 meetingdate: 2010-11-11
----

 Dan Kegel will show off a bunch of popular games running on Linux and explain
 how to install them.
 This will be a very informal event and will last about 30